 Types of Surrogacy

-There are two main types of surrogacy.
-Traditional surrogacy involves the artificial fertilization of the surrogate mother using the father's sperm and once was the only type of surrogate parenthood arrangement available.
+There are two main types of surrogacy—traditional and gestational.
+Traditional surrogacy involves the artificial fertilization of a surrogate's egg using the intended father's sperm.
+It was once the only type of surrogate parenthood arrangement available.
 The surrogate mother, therefore, is the biological mother of the child.

-In gestational surrogacy, the surrogate mother is implanted with an embryo created from the father's sperm and his partner's (or another woman's) egg.
+In gestational surrogacy, the surrogate mother is implanted with an embryo created from sperm and eggs from the intended parents or donors.
 This procedure is relatively complex, time-consuming, and expensive.
 The advantage of gestational surrogacy is the opportunity to have a child genetically related to both parents.

-See Checklist: Surrogacy Contract to learn about the types of items you should include in your agreement.
-The prospective parents and the surrogate mother are advised to retain separate attorneys when entering into such an agreement.
+See FindLaw's Checklist: Surrogacy Contract to learn about the types of items you should include in your agreement.
+The prospective parents and the surrogate mother are advised to retain separate attorneys.

 State Surrogate Parenthood Laws

-Some states expressly prohibit surrogacy, while others are either unclear about the practice, or have certain restrictions.
-The following examples illustrate the wide variance in scope of surrogacy laws in the United States:
+Some states expressly prohibit surrogacy contracts.
+Others are either unclear about the practice or have certain restrictions.
+The following examples illustrate the wide variance in the scope of surrogacy laws in the United States:

-- Florida: Both gestational and traditional surrogacy agreements are explicitly allowed by statute for those 18 and older, but the law specifically excludes LGBT individuals.
-While a 2010 appellate ruling overturned the general ban on adoption by LGBT prospective parents, Florida surrogacy law explicitly limits surrogate parenting agreements to married couples only.
+- Florida: Both gestational and traditional surrogacy agreements are explicitly allowed by statute.
+Such permission occurs for those 18 and older.
+But Florida surrogacy law explicitly limits surrogate parenting agreements to married couples.